 “Connection issues are probably the biggest challenge,” says Knackpacker Jaysen who works for a customs brokerage firm.
 Connecting to files stored at the office can take a lot of computing power, and it “Slows down my laptop drastically,” shares Jaysen.
 “I now use two laptops when I’m at home.”

-Jaysen uses a large Knack Pack in Stealth Black for his everyday carry bag, check out the specs here.
+Jaysen uses a large Knack Pack in Stealth Black for his everyday carry bag.

 Challenge #3: Getting Ready for the Day